This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Almond Flour Zucchini Bread

-This section shows how to make zucchini bread with almond flour, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make zucchini bread with almond flour, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Drain.
 Grate zucchini and drain in a colander.
 Using a cheesecloth, squeeze as much moisture out of the zucchini as possible.